mvremec/gwet/README.md

 # Examples and Documentation
 Examples of using Gwet can be found in the examples folder.
 This folder also contains a number of Jupyter Notebooks that thoroughly explain the use of the software.
-Documentation is provided on a dedicated ReadTheDocs site.
+Documentation is provided in the citing documents.

 # Installing the package